john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 ### Post Mortem

+It took a while, but I finally re-watched all these episodes.

-The first three episodes in the above list actully have River at multiple points in her own time line.
-So it doesn't *feel* like you're walking through her life with her, exactly.
-But after those first few, everything becomes a lot more linear.
-River Song really has great chemistry with Matt Smith's Doctor, so the first three-quarters of the Timeline is really pretty great.
-Round about the `The Husbands of River Song` episode, things start to get pretty sad.
-No spoilers, but the last quarter of the episodes on the Timeline had a lot more feels for me when I watched them from her perspective.
-Having watched them all again, I think I might remove the last episode from the list.
-It doesn't really fit.
+I should say that the first three episodes in the above list actually have River at multiple points in her own time line.
+So those episodes are the ones that feel least like you are actually walking through her life alongside her.
+But after those first few, the list becomes a lot more cohesive.

+The River Song stories were built around Matt Smith's Doctor, so the first three-quarters of the time line is one big story arc.
+And it's a good one.
+Round about the episode *The Husbands of River Song*, the time line starts to get somber. **No spoilers**, but the last quarter of the time line had a lot more impact for me when I watched them from her perspective.

+After watching them all again, I don't think the last episode really needs to be on the list.
+The second-to-last episode is really the conclusion of the story.
+And the last episode only *kind of* has River in it anyway.
+So I marked it as optional.

+I really enjoyed watching the episodes in this order.
+Watching them all in this strange, jumbled order added an extra dimension to the show.
+Just a little bit of thought is required to figure out where each character is in their own time line.
+And it adds a lot of depth to the characters to try and think about things from their point of view.
+This was a marvelous experiment.